Archive for July 2022

-Restored by Saddam Hussein and Destroyed by ISIL in 2016 (Credit: Lachicaphoto/WikiCommons)
+Although restored by Saddam Hussein, it was completely destroyed by ISIL in 2016 (Credit: Lachicaphoto/WikiCommons)

 Prophecy of God’s Just Judgment against Nineveh, the capital of Assyria (and its king Sennacherib?); Comfort for Those Who Trust in God, but Vengeance for God’s Enemies